taoyuan/jayson/README.md

 ## Installation

-Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by executing `npm install jayson` in your shell.
-Do a global install with `npm install --global jayson` if you want the `jayson` client CLI in your PATH.
+Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by executing `npm install rj` in your shell.
+Do a global install with `npm install --global rj` if you want the `rj` client CLI in your PATH.

 ## Changelog (notable milestones)